Red Dead Redemption 2 review: Somehow, it lives up to the hype

 And those 45 hours have not been time wasted either.
 I've spent them managing my gang's camp, hunting, robbing trains, collecting bounties, deciding what to wear, chasing down debts owed, shaving, playing poker, moving camp, surviving ambushes and taking care of my horse.

-And after all that -- after all of the bullets fired, lawmen outrun and rival gang members felled, the game tells me I'm only about 34% of the way through.
+And after all that -- after all of the bullets fired, lawmen outrun and rival gang members felled, the game tells me I'm only about 34 percent of the way through.
 Don't attempt to marathon your way through Red Dead 2, because this game will break you.

 Not because it's difficult, but because the sheer magnitude of what's being introduced is nearly vertigo-inducing.
 It's tough to overstate just how massive it is.